If you’re looking for the best things to do on your next trip to Sicily, you’ve arrived at the right place.

 7. Go island hopping.

-The Aeolian Islands are still on my bucket list!
+The Aeolian Islands are still on my bucket list and an adventure is one of the most beautiful and best things to do in Sicily!
 Island hopping across volcanic islands for a week or two sounds like the perfect adventure.

 Alternatively, try the Aegadian Islands, five mountainous islands off the west coast, famous for the beautiful year-round weather (front is unknown here!) and wonderful, fresh, seafood (luckily, something that is wonderful across the South of Italy!).